Canine Papillomat Infection in Dogs (Canine Papillomatosis, COPV)

 In cases where the warts interfere with eating or breathing or become infected, they can be surgically removed.
 However, such intervention is rarely necessary and should be carefully considered.

-There are also immunomodulatory therapies that are designed to stimulate the dog’s immune system to overcome the viral infection more quickly.
+There are also immunomodulating therapies designed to stimulate the dog’s immune system to overcome the viral infection more quickly.
 However, these treatments are not always necessary and should be discussed with a veterinarian.

 Prognosis and follow-up care

-Most dogs do not experience any complications, and the infection leaves no lasting damage.
+In most dogs, no complications occur, and the infection leaves no permanent damage.
 In rare cases, however, repeated outbreaks can occur, especially in dogs with a weakened immune system.

 Long-term monitoring and regular veterinary check-ups are important to ensure that no new warts appear and that the dog’s health remains stable.